Global Learning during COVID-19

 IUPUI’s history with virtual exchange

 The Office of International Affairs has been encouraging and supporting the implementation of technology-enhanced global learning for more than two decades.
 In 2006, IUPUI hosted the Interactive Video for International Education Conference (IVIE).
-Funded in part through the U.S. Department of State, IVIE addressed the pedagogical, curricular, and social considerations of using technology to facilitate international education.
+Funded in part through NAFSA: Association of International Educators, IVIE addressed the pedagogical, curricular, and social considerations of using technology to facilitate international education.
 Since 2016, OIA has encouraged the collaborative strategy called “virtual exchange”, providing professional development in this area, and actively seeking to broker partnerships between IUPUI faculty and staff and counterparts at international institutions.
 OIA’s Global Crossroads Classroom has been a primary tool in connecting students, faculty, and staff to international peers and colleagues.
 This video-conferencing enabled facility was one resource that enabled IUPUI to become a recognized leader in comprehensive campus internationalization.
 In addition to offering the Global Crossroads Classroom, OIA’s positions of director of curriculum internationalization and logistics and technology coordinator have provided guidance and support to faculty who seek to develop a virtual exchange.

 What is virtual exchange?